ucam-department-of-psychiatry/camcops/documentation/source/misc/design_notes.rst

 of a per-user private area.
 The ‘data’ database holds user data (patients, patient data) and the ‘sys’ database contains configuration information, stored strings, and the like.
 Both are encrypted with AES-256 via SQLCipher.
-They use the same passphrase for user convenience, but different encryption keys [#f1]_.
+They use the same passphrase for user convenience, but different encryption keys [#sqlcipher]_.

 The decision to use two databases rather than one is so that, in emergencies, the ‘data’ database can be processed (viewed, rescued) without the need to